PRESS RELEASE

-Primary is proud to present Mop & Scaffold, Evan Robarts' first solo exhibition in Miami, consisting of two distinct yet related bodies of work that find themselves steeped in the conventional material.
+Primary is proud to present Mop & Scaffold, Eva Robarts' first solo exhibition in Miami, consisting of two distinct yet related bodies of work that find themselves steeped in the conventional material.
 This collection of eleven paintings and two sculptures is a response to Robarts' city of birth and a reply to the architecture of Primary (Home).

 There is a story recorded in the skin of your palms, a choreography of sorts.
 Within lies familiarity to a tool, rhythm, a movement that is responsible for a scar, a chore that became a meditation.
 If there is no separating ourselves from our actions or the actions that surround us, then there must be a narrative that we carry in the husk of our hands, informing a person's unique individual motion.
 Cleanliness is next to godliness?!
 Traces of our collective fingerprint wiped away, removal by mop.